This post may contain affiliate links. Please see our disclosure policy.

 How do I reheat mashed potatoes?

 Reheat them in a pot on medium-low heat.
-You may need to add more milk to get the desired consistency.
+You may need to add a splash of milk to get the desired consistency.
 Season again to taste.

 More Tasty Sides